 - 1. Design the overall risk management system of the Company; - 2.
-Comply and implement the relevant provisions of the Law;

-- 3. Prepare the Risk Management policies and procedures; - 4.
+Comply and implement the relevant provisions of the Law; - 3.
+Prepare the Risk Management policies and procedures; - 4.
 Provide training to relevant employees and the Senior Management, on risk-related issues; - 5.
 Analyze the market and its trends; - 6.
 Evaluate the effect of the introduction of any potential new services or activities on the Company's risk management; - 7.
 Measures for the monitoring of capital adequacy and large exposures; - 8.
 Draft written reports to the Board including recommendations; - 9.
-Monitor Client and counterparty limits; - 10.
-Identify and manage the overall risks faced by the Company; - 11.
+Monitor Client and counterparty limits;

+- 10. Identify and manage the overall risks faced by the Company; - 11.
 Establish methods for risk monitoring and measurement; - 12.
-Prepare and implement the ICARA of the Company; - 13.
-Apply stress testing scenarios and undertake analysis of the results; - 14.
-Review the policy on maximum limits with respect to liquidity risk and market risk; - 15.
-Identify the instruments that are qualified as liquid assets; - 16.
-Ensure that data for the calculation of the K-Factors requirement are available at all times; and - 17.
+Monitor the performance and overall actions of the Dealing on Own Account Department; - 13.
+Prepare and implement the ICARA of the Company; - 14.
+Apply stress testing scenarios and undertake analysis of the results; - 15.
+Review the policy on maximum limits with respect to liquidity risk and market risk; - 16.
+Identify the instruments that are qualified as liquid assets; - 17.
+Ensure that data for the calculation of the K-Factors requirement are available at all times; and - 18.
 Fulfil the disclosure requirements under part six of IFR based on the categorization of the Company.